The-Lady/Data-Management/README.md

 ### Database
 1. Install JDBC Driver (MySQL Database is used in this Project so [MySQL Connector](https://dev.mysql.com/downloads/connector/j/) is used).
 2. Create database 'adm'.
-3. Create table  with following command :
+3. Create table  with following command.

          CREATE TABLE products
             (